 “The Stories They Could Tell” will be on exhibit in the First Gallery of the Museum of the Western Prairie from June 16 through August 15.
 Please call 580-482-1044 or email firstname.lastname@example.org for more information.
 The Museum of the Western Prairie is located at 1100 Memorial Drive in Altus.

 The Museum of the Western Prairie is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 30 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.